2017 Ph.D., Public Communication & Technology, Colorado State University

 Externally Funded Projects as Co-PI

-2016-Present, Communicating Science for Policy Makers, CoPI Joseph Champ, United States Geological Survey, $75,000.
+2016-2019, Science Storytelling for Policy Makers, CoPI Joseph Champ, US Geological Services (Grant funded by USGS).

 Humphrey, M. (2018, October).
 Storytelling in Immersive Environments.
-Office of Vice President for Research “Ram Reality” Symposium.
+Office of Vice President for Research “Ram Reality” Symposium, Colorado State University.

 Humphrey, M. (2018, March).
 “The Flourishing ‘I’: Anscombe and the Ethics of Life Narrative in Digital Space.”
 Distinguished visiting scholar lecture sponsored by the Don W. Davis Program in Ethical Leadership in the Donald P. Bellisario College of Communications, Penn State University.

 Humphrey, M. (2015 & 2017, August).
 The Power of Story in Leadership.
-Presented as a module in the Leadership, Entrepreneurship, Arts and the Public, a Master’s-level program, at Colorado State University.
+Presented as a module in the Leadership, Entrepreneurship, Arts and the Public program, at Colorado State University.

 Humphrey, M. (2015, August).
 I Was A Start-Up Intern.
 A “lightning-round” presentation for the AEJMC Pre-Conference Workshop on Media Entrepreneurship, San Francisco.

 Frank, R., Humphrey, M. and Manning, J. (2013, May).
 Developing digital-first student journalists.
 Presented at the Western Association of University Publication Managers, Denver.

 Humphrey, M. (2013, February).
 Why UX matters for journalism.
 Presented at the Journalism/interactive Conference, Gainesville.

 Humphrey, M. (October, 2021).
 What happens to your life stories if you delete your Facebook account?
 TheConversation.com.